 The RStudio menu for creating your own package

 RStudio will now create and open the package.
-It should already contain a few files, including hello.R, which has a pre-built function called hello() that, when run, prints the text “Hello, world!” in the console.
-Let’s get rid of it and a few other default files so we can start with a clean slate.
+It should already contain a few files, including hello.R, which has a prebuilt function called hello() that, when run, prints the text Hello, world! in the console.
+You’ll get rid of this and a few other default files so you can start with a clean slate.
 Delete hello.R, NAMESPACE, and hello.Rd in the man directory.

 Adding Functions with use_r()

-All functions in a package should go in separate files in the R folder.
-To add these files to the package automatically and test that they work correctly, we’ll use the usethis and devtools packages.
-Install them using install.packages() if you don’t already have them installed:
+All of the functions in a package should go in separate files in the R folder.
+To add these files to the package automatically and test that they work correctly, you’ll use the usethis and devtools packages.
+Install them using install.packages() like so:

 install.packages("usethis")